-- " Law No. (26) of 2015 on the Organization of Dubai Data Publication and Sharing - " Federal Decree Law No. 34 of 2021 on Combatting Rumors and Cybercrimes
+- " Law No. (26) of 2015 on the Organization of Dubai Data Publication and Sharing - " Federal Law No. 5 of 2012 on Combatting Cybercrimes.

 All incidents of youth produced sexual imagery (YPSI) will be dealt with as safeguarding concerns.
-The primary concern will always be the welfare and protection of the children involved.
-Children who share sexual imagery of themselves or their peers are breaking the law.
-However, GEMS believes it is important to avoid criminalising children unnecessarily.
-Therefore, the school will work in partnership with parents and external agencies with a view to responding proportionately to the circumstances of any incident.
+The primary concern at all times will be the welfare and protection of the young people involved.
+Students who share sexual imagery of themselves or their peers are breaking the law.
+However, GEMS believes it is important to avoid criminalising young people unnecessarily.
+The school will therefore work in partnership with parents and external agencies with a view to responding proportionately to the circumstances of any incident.